Module: Clustering Stability#

 [14]:

-# plotting the RMSD vs. silhouette score
+# plotting the Connectedness vs. silhouette score

 plt.figure(figsize=(4, 3))

-sns.scatterplot(data=results_df, x="RMSD", y="Silhouette Score", hue="Method", style="Method", s=100)
+sns.scatterplot(data=results_df, x="Connectedness", y="Silhouette Score", hue="Method", style="Method", s=100)

 plt.ylabel("Silhouette Score (↑)")

-plt.title("RMSD vs. Silhouette Score")
+plt.title("Connectedness vs. Silhouette Score")

 plt.legend(title="Method")